Writing Across the Campus

 Writing Matters at Methodist University

 Methodist University recognizes the importance of writing to the acquisition and communication of knowledge and ideas.
-Therefore, the university maintains a Writing Across the Campus program that engages all constituencies—students, faculty, staff, and the larger community—in ongoing writing improvement and appreciation.
-From the President’s Blog to the Southern Writers Symposium, writing matters at Methodist University.
+Therefore, the university maintains a Writing Across the Campus program that engages all constituencies—students, faculty, and staff—in ongoing writing improvement and appreciation.

 Writing Matters to Students